Cultured Guru Logo

 Instructions

-2. Add the cacao powder and 1/4 of the water to a small saucepan and heat it over medium to simmer.
-Stir continuously until the cacao powder is dissolved.
+2. Add the cacao powder, salt, and half the water to a small saucepan and heat over medium heat until it simmers.
+Stir continuously until the cacao powder and salt are dissolved.
 Set aside.

 3. Wash your fermentation equipment, including the jar, weight, and lid.

-15. After fermentation, remove the fermentation weight.
-Strain the chiles, onion and garlic from the brine, reserving all the liquid.
+11. After fermentation, remove the fermentation weight.
+Strain the chiles, onion, and garlic from the brine, reserving all the liquid.

 Did you make this recipe?